cayunus/EE464-TermProject/README.md

 # EE464-TermProject
-This repository includes the works about design of DC/DC converter with suppy of 100W.
+This repository includes the work put into the design of an isolated DC/DC converter with a 12V output and 100W rating.